 - Incontinence: Some females experience issues with urinary incontinence or excited urination after spaying.
 This may make doggy diapers a must in the house.

-- UTIs: Females are particularly at risk of urinary tract infections, with excessive vulva licking after urination leading to a spike in bacteria.
+- UTIs: Females are particularly at risk of urinary tract infections in the days following the procedure, as excessive vulva licking after urination can lead to a spike in bacteria.
 If you notice your dog paying too much attention “down there,” it’s best to give your vet a call.

 - Changes to growth rate and bone formation: Altering dogs when they’re too young can impact growth, particularly with large and giant breed dogs.